aymanzouhair/MushroomsClassification/README.md

 ## Project Structure

+- **src/** : Contains the source code for the project.
-src/ classifiers/ : Contains the implementations of the classification models. utils/ : Contains utility functions, such as data preprocessing and evaluation. observation_notebooks/ : Contains Jupyter notebooks with trial-and-error analysis.
+  - **classifiers/** : Contains the implementations of the classification models.
+  - **utils/** : Contains utility functions, such as data preprocessing and evaluation.
+  - **observation_notebooks/** : Contains Jupyter notebooks with trial-and-error analysis.

-data/ : Contains the mushroom dataset from Kaggle
+- **data/** : Contains the mushroom dataset from Kaggle.

-main.ipynb : The main file to run, contains all the instructions to carry out the tasks.
+- **main.ipynb** : The main file to run, contains all the instructions to carry out the tasks.

 ## Usage